paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/methods.md

 - To ensure the clarity and ease of identification of events, a standardized format needs to be adopted when giving names in the fault tree for intermediate and basic events.
 - To avoid double counting and/or complete omission of systems/interfaces/support systems, it is strongly recommended that explicit definitions of boundary conditions should be established and documented.
 - When external events are considered in the Fault Tree, the data source for the occurrence probability should be referred
 - For redundancies used in the {term}`FTA` (AND gates), in particular for critical function whose failure could result in loss of mission, the independence has to be verified.
-If simultaneous failure of redundant components due to the same cause can occur, a quantitative analysis of Common Cause Failure needs to be performed, see Section Error: Reference source not found.
+If simultaneous failure of redundant components due to the same cause can occur, a quantitative analysis of Common Cause Failure needs to be performed, see {numref}`syst_4_7`.

 The fault tree analysis has the same limitations as {term}`RBD`, thus